MechOrigin/parse-data-solheim/acronym-completion-platform/USER_GUIDE.md

 ## Introduction

 The Acronym Completion Platform is a web application that helps you automatically generate definitions, descriptions, and tags for acronyms.
 It uses advanced AI models (Grok and Gemini) to enrich your acronym datasets with comprehensive information.
+The platform utilizes the free unlimited Gemini 1.0 Pro model for AI processing.

 ## Getting Started